-We work with theories of social evolution in the hope that our findings will help shape a more peaceful world.
+We work with theories of social evolution in the hope that our findings will help to foster cooperation.

 How We Work